ianhundere/GeoMindr/readme.md

 - [twilio](https://www.npmjs.com/package/twilio)

 ## Future Features
-- Proximity messaging where the user gets sent a text notifying them of the reminder when they’re close to that reminder’s GPS coordinates.
+- Proximity messaging where the user gets sent a text notifying them of the reminder when they’re close to that reminder’s GPS coordinates

 ![GeoMindr Screenshots](/screenshot.png)